gottacatchenall/ms_sampling_effort/manuscript.md

-Understanding how the process of sampling induces biases in data can and should be used to aid in the design of surveys of species diversity [@Carlson2020WhaWou].
+Understanding how sampling induces biases in data can and should be used to aid in the design of surveys of species diversity [@Carlson2020WhaWou].
 Here we seek to understand how false negatives in ecological interaction data impact the analysis and prediction of ecological networks, and also to understand how a better understanding of the relationship between sampling effort and likelihood of a "true negative" can guide how we design surveys of ecological interactions [@Jordano2016SamNet].
 The questions we pose and attempt to answer are: 1) How many times do you have to observe a non-interaction between two species to be confident in saying that is a true negative?
 2) How "wrong" are the measurements of network structure as a function of false-negative probability? and lastly 3) How do false-negatives impact our ability to make reliable predictions about interactions?
 We conclude by suggesting use of null models like those presented here as a tool for guiding design of surveys of species interactions, and increased adoption of modeling detection error in predictive ecological models.

 # How many observations of a non-interaction do we need to classify it as a true negative?